“There’s a Shot of Canadian Whisky in Every Painting”

 Whisky Painting was originally 'defined' by Joe Ferriot, and American businessman, artist, and owner of a Plastics Mfg. firm.
 Joe and his love of sketching while on trips was instrumental in the formation of the 'Whiskey Painters of America'.

 Although we're not affiliated with the American group, our story has the basic elements of theirs.
 At different times, we've all inadvertently dipped our brushes into our drinks, whether it be water, wine, beer or whisky.

 A Bit About the Spelling of Whisky

 Interestingly, there are two ways to spell Whisky (or Whiskey), and probably quite a bit of confusion created as a result.
 I recently read a bit about this and learned a great way to remember who spells it which way.

-The rule of thumb seems to be: if a Whisky/Whiskey producing country has an ‘e’ in its name, then it is spelled with an ‘e’ (Whiskey).
-If the country doesn’t have an ‘e’ in it’s name, then there’s no ‘e’ (Whisky).
-When Whisky/Whiskey is used in the plural, the spelling is also different.
+The rule of thumb seems to be, if a Whisky/Whiskey producing country has an ‘e’ in its name, then it is spelled with an ‘e’ (Whiskey).
+If the country’s name doesn’t have an ‘e’ in it’s name, then there’s no ‘e’ (Whisky).
+When Whisky or Whiskey is used in the plural, the spelling is also different.
 Whisky becomes Whiskies, and Whiskey becomes Whiskeys.

 103 – 318 Wale Road